pygame-community/pygame-ce/docs/reST/ref/special_flags_list.rst

     .. versionaddedold:: 1.9.2

        - ``BLEND_PREMULTIPLIED``
-           Uses premultiplied alpha blending for faster and accurate results when the color channels are already multiplied by the image alpha channel.
+           Uses premultiplied alpha blending for slightly faster blits and more accurate blending results when the color channels are already multiplied by the surface alpha channel.
            You should only use this blend mode if you previously premultiplied the Surface with :meth:`Surface.premul_alpha()`.